genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 **Real-World Examples:**
 - **Generative AI Boom:** ChatGPT reached 100 million users within two months, leading to a surge in AI startups and forcing incumbents like Google and Microsoft to accelerate their AI initiatives.
-- **Historical Disruption:** Netflix’s recommendation engine, which dramatically increased user engagement, serves as a classic example of how AI-driven personalization can redefine market dynamics.
+- **Historical Disruption:** Netflix's recommendation engine, which dramatically increased user engagement, serves as a classic example of how AI-driven personalization can redefine market dynamics.

----

 ### Automation in Operations
 **Description:**